-Discover the natural beauty of the Salt Mines of Maras, a hidden treasure close to Cusco
+Experience the natural beauty of these Salt Mines, a hidden treasure close to Cusco

 Explore the Sacred Valley assisted by a professional bilingual guide

 The famous Salt Mines of Maras and the Incan agricultural experiment of Moray are places to tick off your bucket list.
 Take a peek into the past and see how each place is filled with Incan history as old as the Tahuantinsuyo.

 All year round

 San Francisco Square

 The tour commences with pick-ups from hotels and hostels at 8:40 am, and from there we make our way to the picturesque town of Chinchero.
 Here we will make a quick stop to visit the craft market, where you can check out the different handcrafted items the local people sell.
 From here, we will continue on to the colorful town of Maras, located 52 km outside of Cusco.
 This small village is most famous for its salt mines, which consist of about 3000 small wells with an average area of around 5m² and from where salt is extracted after an arduous drying process.
 The salt mines - better known as “Salineras de Maras” - have been exploited since Inca times as a means of economic exchange.

 Now, the beautifully recovered salt wells that cover the hill not only provide a way of life for the local people but also give visitors a visual treat with their unique design.

 The last stop on the tour is a visit to the archaeological site of Moray, a group of circular terraces built in amphitheater-style platforms, which was once used as an experimental agricultural center.
 Learn how this site dates back to centuries ago, at a time when the Incans used it to study the adaptation of plants to new ecosystems.

 On the way back to Cusco, take some time to enjoy the views of the majestic mountains and the magnificent Peruvian landscape that surrounds these parts.